Mayion/fileinspect/README.md

 ```

 **All values in the array list are separated by "//".
 Any spaces found at the start or end of an array value are ignored when comparing to improve accuracy**

+Currently it is unimplemented to return an array value's index, or to modify/delete an array value using an index.

 ___
 ### (4c) Operators & Inputs